Fractal and Spectral Dimensions as Determinants of Thermal Ablation Outcomes in Cancer Tissues

 In particular, we shed light on the physical interpretation of the spectral dimension in biological statistical fractals while successfully unravelling a clinical anomaly: significantly reduced ablative efficacy in liver metastases compared to primary hepatocellular carcinomas.
 Our model translates this clinical variability into a fundamental topological inequality ($d_s^{LM} < d_s^{HCC}$), linking the topological connectivity dictated by $d_s$ with desmoplastic growth and dense fibrotic barriers characteristic of metastatic tumours.

-The robustness and universal validity of our findings were further demonstrated by studying them across a wide range of fractional orders $\alpha$, effectively accounting for thermal inertia and non-Markovian effects across both sub- and super-diffusive regimes.
+The robustness and universal validity of our findings were further demonstrated by studying them across a wide range of fractional orders $\alpha$, effectively accounting for non-Markovian effects across \BLAU{the physically relevant} sub-diffusive to standard \BLAU{heat transfer} regimes.

 Looking ahead, while direct clinical implementation remains a future milestone, this fractal biothermal framework offers a promising avenue to optimise treatment planning, improve ablation efficacy, and minimise local recurrence.
 However, the paradigm shift towards fractal-aware thermal dosimetry requires further research into the experimental determination of the spectral dimension $d_s$, potentially through the inverse application of this model.
 Beyond tumour ablation, our mathematical approach holds tremendous translational potential for other physical and biological systems governed by anomalous diffusion in heterogeneous fractal media.